 Elizabeth McSheffrey is a bilingual journalist from Ottawa with diverse experience in print, television and radio reporting.
-She currently works as investigative reporter for the National Observer, an independent news site focused on federal politics in Canada.
+She currently works in northwestern Ontario, training Indigenous reporters in Grassy Narrows with Journalists for Human Rights.

-Elizabeth’s work has been published by news outlets all over the world, including CBC, BBC, CBS, CTV, Globe and Mail, Slate, VICE, and The Toronto Star.
+Elizabeth’s work has been published all over the world, by CBC, BBC, CBS, CTV, Globe and Mail, Slate, VICE, The Toronto Star, and others.
 She is best known for her coverage of Al-Shebaab terrorist attacks in Kenya, and her work on The Price of Oil, the largest national collaborative journalism investigation in Canadian history.

 Elizabeth earned her Bachelor of Journalism degree from Carleton University and graduated at the top of her class.
-She was awarded the prestigious Phyllis K. Wilson Award two years in a row, and in 2015, lectured at Moi University in Nairobi on her experiences as an international journalist.
-She is a panelist on 98.3FM Roundhouse Radio’s Indie News Hour.
+She was awarded the prestigious Phyllis K. Wilson Award two years in a row, and in 2018, lectured at Queen’s University on corporate accountability, journalism and human rights.

 For more information about her travels, visit elizabetharoundtheworld.com.
-To contact Elizabeth or pitch a project, please send a message through Twitter, Instagram, LinkedIn or email@example.com.
+To contact Elizabeth with a news tip, please send a message through Twitter, Instagram, LinkedIn or email@example.com.